 Ways to Keep Informed

-At the close of each legislation, the NCRGEA lobbying team will provide a synopsis of the decisions made within that session.
+At the close of each legislative session, your NCRGEA lobbying team will provide a synopsis of the decisions made during that session.
 Additionally, our team will analyze trends in pension issues, cost of living adjustments and other fiduciary matters of importance to our association members.

 Contact with Local and Legislative Members

-Through our website, we provide the tools you need to contact your local and legislative members.
-Whether by phone, letter, or email, contacting our legislative officials is crucial to our mission and goals in the NCRGEA.
-We provide helpful tips and outlines, as well as sample letters to help you get started in advocating for the topics and issues you believe in.
-Additionally, you can contact our association regarding any thoughts or issues you may have, or if you have questions, comments, or concerns to discuss.
+Through our website, we provide the tools to help you contact your legislators.
+By calling, writing letters, or sending emails, contacting your legislators is crucial to our mission and goals at NCRGEA.
+We provide helpful tips and outlines, as well as sample letters to help you advocate for the issues in which you believe.
+You are always welcome to contact NCRGEA regarding any thoughts or issues you may have or if you have questions, comments, or concerns.